 Origin and history

-The bitter orange, also called Seville orange , is an ancient citrus fruit native to Southeast Asia.
-It was introduced to Europe during the Middle Ages, well before the sweet orange, and quickly became established around the Mediterranean basin.
-Its fruits, smaller and more bitter than those of the sweet orange, were once used to make jams, liqueurs, and natural remedies.
-The flowers of the Seville orange tree are known for producing orange blossom water , widely used in perfumery, pastry making, and for its soothing properties.
+The bitter orange, also known as the Seville orange, is an ancient citrus fruit native to Southeast Asia.
+It was introduced to Europe in the Middle Ages, long before the sweet orange, and quickly became acclimatized around the Mediterranean basin.
+Its fruits, smaller and more bitter than those of the sweet orange tree, were once used to make jams, liqueurs, and natural remedies.
+The flowers of the bitter orange tree are known to produceorange blossom water, which is widely used in perfumery, pastry making, and for its soothing properties.